 AutoMod automatically keeps track of many statistics.
 These automatic reports are linked to specific entity types such as:

-- movement systems
+- · Movement systems

-- processes
+- Processes

-- · queues
+- Oueues

-- resources
+- Resources

-- order lists, etc.
+- Order Lists, etc.

 Reports can be sorted alphabetically or numerically for easier analysis.
 The user can also develop and generate custom reports from within process procedures.